Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Numerical illustration

 We present respectively in Figures \ref{fig:portfolio-B-comp1}, \ref{fig:cost-B-comp1}, \ref{fig:control-B-uni-comp1}, \ref{fig:control-B-multi-comp1}, the portfolios values, the cumulative costs and the controls of the uni-period model against the multi-period model with costs, whose performance results have been presented in Table \ref{tab:result-comp1}.

 Although both portfolios experience growth over the period, the uni-period portfolio with costs outperforms the multi-period portfolio at the end.
 It is important to note that this outcome is specific to this particular trajectory but cannot be generalised.
 The uni-period portfolio appears to closely track the trend of asset 3, which continues to perform toward the end of the period.
 As for the realisation A, the positions of the uni-period strategy maintains predominantly long and flat positions.
 The multi-period strategy is considerably different and more versatile.
 Following 276 days of long positions, all assets are sold.
 This reverse of positions explains the plateau reached.
 After performing , the portfolio eliminates all risk to insure a positive performance.
 Even if Asset 3 were to continue its upward trend, this approach remains prudent.
-The portfolio achieves a higher value than anticipated, making it logical to seek to protect these gains.
+The portfolio achieves a higher value than anticipated, justifying its wish to protect its gains.